codepath/android_guides/Handling-Scrolls-with-CoordinatorLayout.md

 The following represent the most common alternatives and related samples:

-* [AndroidSlidingUpPanel](https://github.com/umano/AndroidSlidingUpPanel) - A widely popular third-party approach to a bottom sheet that should be considered as an alternative to the official approach.
+* [AndroidSlidingUpPanel](https://github.com/soarcn/BottomSheet) - A third-party approach to a bottom sheet that can be considered as an alternative to the official approach.
+Supports AndroidX.
-* [Flipboard/bottomsheet](https://github.com/Flipboard/bottomsheet) - Another very popular alternative to the official bottom sheet that was widely in use before the official solution was released.
+* [Flipboard/bottomsheet](https://github.com/Flipboard/bottomsheet) - Another very popular alternative to the official bottom sheet that was widely in use before the official solution was released. **Note** this library doesn't support AndroidX and relies on old Support Library.
 * [ThreePhasesBottomSheet](https://github.com/AndroidDeveloperLB/ThreePhasesBottomSheet) - Sample code leveraging third-party libraries to create a multi-phase bottom sheet.
 * [Foursquare BottomSheet Tutorial](http://android.amberfog.com/?p=915) - Outlines how to use third-party bottom sheets to achieve the effect used within an older version of Foursquare.